-Bluetooth speakers are a pretty magical thing to have around your house.
-At the touch of a button you could be listening to your favorite tunes or a hopefully not boring podcast with great bass and clarity.
-However, depending on where they are placed, Bluetooth speakers can sound very different.
+However, Bluetooth speakers can sound very different depending on where they are placed.
 Yes, sometimes it is indeed a problem with the product itself – some Bluetooth speakers aren’t great – but if you are lacking bass as well as getting atonal or tinny sound, you might want to think about moving things around.

 Picking Your Positioning

-Another tip is to keep your speakers at least a few inches from the wall as it will improve the bass response.
-The bass might actually seem better if you get the back closer to the wall, but you might also notice that the mid-range sounds start to lose their clarity.
+Another tip is to keep your speakers at least a few inches from the wall, as it will improve the bass response.
+The bass might seem better if you get them back closer to the wall, but you might also notice that the mid-range sounds start to lose clarity.

-Finally, if you are using more than one speaker, if you want great surround sound, you should go for a triangle type placement around your usual listening area.
-This means that the sound should be coming at you from all sides and you will get an amazing listening experience.
+Finally, if you are using more than one speaker and want great surround sound, you should go for a triangle placement around your usual listening area.
+This means that the sound should be coming at you from all sides, and you will get an amazing listening experience.

 Buying a Speaker of the Right Shape

-If you feel like your speaker isn’t giving you the best possible sound experience, try setting it in a different area, at a different height, or in a different direction.
-If, in the end, you aren’t getting the results you want, it may in fact be the speaker’s issue, possibly even the Bluetooth connection.
+If you feel like your speaker isn’t giving you the best sound experience, try setting it in a different area, height, or direction.
+If, in the end, you aren’t getting the results you want, it may, in fact, be the speaker’s issue, possibly even the Bluetooth connection.

 Bonus Tip: AptX

-However, if your device does not support AptX, you can also get the same better quality sound by connecting your device via the 3.5mm port.
-However, in these days of wireless and mobility, less and less Bluetooth-enabled speakers are coming with that option.
+However, if your device does not support AptX, you can also get the same better-quality sound by connecting your device via the 3.5mm port.
+However, in these days of wireless and mobility, fewer and fewer Bluetooth-enabled speakers are coming with that option.